kjenney/php-webminer/README.md

 1. Input - CSS Selectors used by QueryPath to pull data from a web page
 2. Output - Element name of Output XML

-**Database**

-If <database> elements are defind the XML will be imported into the database->table per the specifications in the Configuration File

 Samples are inclusded in the /examples folder.